Kntnt/KntntEmailMarketingBundle/README.md

 ## Usage

-Before you push a contact to EditNews, maje sure you have following information at hand:
+Before you push a contact to EditNews, make sure you have following information at hand:

 1. The EditNews name of the address list onto which you want the plugin to push contacts.
 2. The EditNews name of the welcome letter on successful sign up.